Log In

 Recruit and retain shelter volunteers with specific asks, real onboarding, flexible scheduling, and systems that make volunteering organized instead of chaotic.

 This sounds dumb, but it's the most common problem.
-Your social media followers see cute animal photos.
-Your website has an "About Us" page.
+Social media followers see cute animal photos.
+The website has an "About Us" page.
 Nowhere does it clearly say "we need people, here's how to sign up, and here's what you'd actually be doing."

-Put a volunteer signup form on your website.
-Link to it from your social media bio.
-Mention it in your posts.
-When you share a photo of someone walking dogs, add "want to do this?
+Put a volunteer signup form on the site.
+Link it from the social media bio.
+Mention it in posts.
+When sharing a photo of someone walking dogs, add "want to do this?
 Link in bio."
 People need to be told it's an option, specifically and repeatedly.

 Be specific about what you need

 "We need volunteers!" is vague.
-Vague asks get vague responses — or none.
+Vague asks get vague responses, or none at all.

 "We need two people on Saturday mornings to walk dogs from 9-11 AM" is specific.
 It tells someone exactly what they'd be doing, when, and for how long.
-People are way more likely to commit to something concrete than to an open-ended "help out whenever."
+People commit to something concrete way faster than to an open-ended "help out whenever."

 Same goes for non-animal roles.
-If you need someone to run your Instagram, say that.
-If you need someone who can drive animals to vet appointments, say that.
+If someone is needed to run the Instagram, say that.
+Drive animals to vet appointments, say that.
+Help at the next adoption event, say that.
 The person who wouldn't sign up for "general volunteering" might jump at "help us with event photography" because that's something they're actually good at.

 The application form matters

 Don't skip this.
-An application form isn't bureaucracy — it's how you figure out where to put people so they're useful and happy.
+An application form isn't bureaucracy.
+It's how to figure out where to put people so they're useful and happy.

-Ask about their availability, what they're interested in doing, any relevant experience, physical limitations (important for roles like dog walking), and whether they have transportation.
+Ask about availability, what they're interested in doing, relevant experience, physical limitations (important for roles like dog walking), whether they have transportation.
 If they're under 18, collect guardian info.

 Train them or lose them

 A volunteer who shows up on day one and doesn't know what to do won't come back for day two.
-It doesn't have to be formal training — a 20-minute walkthrough with an experienced volunteer is enough for most roles.
+Training doesn't have to be formal.
+A 20-minute walkthrough with an experienced volunteer is enough for most roles.

-Cover the basics: where things are, what the daily routine looks like, who to ask when they have questions, and what the emergency procedures are.
-Give them a contact person — not just a general email, but a specific human who they can text if they need help.
+Cover the basics: where things are, what the daily routine looks like, who to ask when they have questions, what the emergency procedures are.
+Give them a contact person, not a general email.
+A specific human they can text if they need help.
 First impressions matter as much for volunteers as they do for anyone else.

 Flexible options keep more people

 Not everyone can commit to a weekly shift.
-Offering one-time opportunities — like helping at an adoption event, doing a transport run, or fostering for a weekend — captures people who want to help but can't do a regular schedule.
+One-time opportunities (an adoption event, a transport run, a weekend fostering gig) capture people who want to help but can't do a regular schedule.

-Your most reliable weekly volunteers will come from the pool of people who started with a one-time thing and realized they liked it.
+The most reliable weekly volunteers often come from the pool of people who started with a one-time thing and realized they liked it.
 Let people ease in.

 Actually say thank you

-Volunteers don't work for you.
-They're giving you their time because they care about animals, and they can stop at any time.
+Volunteers don't work for the rescue.
+They're giving their time because they care about animals, and they can stop at any time.
 Treat them accordingly.

-The rescues that retain volunteers are the ones where people feel like they're part of something, not just free labor.
-That feeling comes from being appreciated, being kept in the loop, and being trusted with meaningful work.
+The rescues that keep volunteers around are the ones where people feel like they're part of something instead of just free labor.
+That comes from being appreciated, kept in the loop, and trusted with meaningful work.

 Track what you've got

-Once you have more than a handful of volunteers, keeping track of who's doing what becomes its own job.
+Once there are more than a handful of volunteers, keeping track of who's doing what becomes its own job.
 Who's available this Saturday?
 Did someone complete their training?
-How many hours has this court-mandated volunteer logged?
+How many hours has that court-mandated volunteer logged?

-PawPlacer handles scheduling, shift logging, hours tracking, and waivers in one place.
-But whatever system you use, the point is having one — because the alternative is texting five people to figure out who can cover a shift, and that gets old fast for everyone involved.
+PawPlacer handles scheduling, shift logging, hours tracking, and waivers in one place, which is something we were happy to be able to pull together.
+But whatever system you use, having one beats the alternative.
+Texting five people to figure out who can cover a shift gets old fast for everyone involved.

 The real problem is retention, not recruitment

 Most rescues can find people willing to try volunteering.
-The hard part is turning "tried it once" into "shows up every week."
-And the answer to that is almost never better recruitment tactics — it's better onboarding, better communication, better appreciation, and better systems so that volunteering feels organized instead of chaotic.
+Turning "tried it once" into "shows up every week" is the harder part, and the answer to that is almost never cleverer recruitment tactics.
+It's better onboarding, better clearer updates, better appreciation, and systems that make volunteering feel organized instead of chaotic.

-If people enjoy their time with your rescue, they stay.
-If they feel confused, undervalued, or like nobody noticed whether they showed up or not, they leave.
-Fix the experience and the retention problem mostly solves itself.
+When people enjoy their time with a rescue, they stay.
+When they feel confused, undervalued, or like nobody noticed whether they showed up, they leave.
+Fix the experience and most of the retention problem sorts itself out.

 Manage your rescue with PawPlacer